First Trust Large Cap Growth AlphaDEX Fund (NASDAQ:FTC) Sees Large Volume Increase

 First Trust Large Cap Growth AlphaDEX Fund Cuts Dividend

-The business also recently announced a quarterly dividend, which was paid on Friday, March 31st.
-Investors of record on Monday, March 27th were given a dividend of $0.254 per share.
-The ex-dividend date was Friday, March 24th.
-This represents a $1.02 dividend on an annualized basis and a dividend yield of 1.10%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 31st.
+Shareholders of record on Monday, March 27th were given a dividend of $0.254 per share.
+The ex-dividend date of this dividend was Friday, March 24th.
+This represents a $1.02 annualized dividend and a dividend yield of 1.10%.

 Institutional Inflows and Outflows